ParisNeo/lollms-webui/docs/dev/server_endpoints.md

   "voice": ""
 }
 ```
+- "/get_current_personality": GET request endpoint to get all information about current personality

 - "/extensions": GET request endpoint to list all the available extensions.
 - "/training": GET request endpoint to start the training process.